Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 What counts as a “small hand”?

-Ring size 3–6 typically indicates a small hand.
-The US female average is 6–7.
-Anyone wearing size 5 or smaller has a meaningfully small finger by standard jewelry proportions.
+Ring size 3 to 6 typically indicates a small hand.
+The US female average is 6 to 7, so anyone wearing size 5 or smaller has a meaningfully petite finger by standard jewelry proportions.
+Hand size is influenced by:

 Shape: elongated outperforms round

-Elongated shapes (oval, pear, marquise, emerald, radiant) have a length-to-width ratio that visually elongates the finger, making the hand look longer and more graceful.
-This is why so many petite celebrities choose oval or pear cuts.
+Elongated shapes (oval, pear, marquise, emerald, radiant) have a length-to-width ratio that visually extends the finger, making the hand look longer and more graceful.
+This is why so many petite celebrities choose oval or pear cuts: they photograph as making the finger look longer than a round of the same carat would.

 Shape rankings for small hands